-This interview was originally featured in Change Makers in Action — a monthly newsletter covering Change Machine’s updates, including issue advocacy, funding partnerships, and field leadership events.
+This article was originally featured in Change Makers in Action — a monthly newsletter covering Change Machine’s updates, including issue advocacy, funding partnerships, and field leadership events.
 Subscribe today!

 Fintech usage has expanded since the onset of COVID-19, but low-income communities remain largely excluded from the design, development, testing, and delivery of financial products and services.
 Last year — through a series of focus groups with financial coaches and customers — we identified five products that prioritize the financial experiences of low-income Miamians, and introduced them on our platform’s recommendation engine.
 Among other characteristics, these products recognize the language and immigration needs of local community members.